Contrasting FREYR Battery (FREY) & The Competition

-FREYR Battery (NYSE: FREY) is one of 49 public companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its peers?
-We will compare FREYR Battery to similar businesses based on the strength of its profitability, risk, valuation, earnings, institutional ownership, dividends and analyst recommendations.
+FREYR Battery (NYSE: FREY) is one of 49 publicly-traded companies in the “Miscellaneous electrical machinery, equipment, & supplies” industry, but how does it compare to its competitors?
+We will compare FREYR Battery to related businesses based on the strength of its risk, dividends, institutional ownership, valuation, earnings, analyst recommendations and profitability.

+FREYR Battery has a beta of -0.02, meaning that its share price is 102% less volatile than the S&P 500.
+Comparatively, FREYR Battery’s competitors have a beta of -0.49, meaning that their average share price is 149% less volatile than the S&P 500.

-This table compares FREYR Battery and its peers’ net margins, return on equity and return on assets.
+This table compares FREYR Battery and its competitors’ net margins, return on equity and return on assets.

 |Net Margins